vestuyy/object-detection/README.md

 ![120116249-ea9eb900-c1a4-11eb-8265-16b1e1649867](https://github.com/vestuyy/object-detection/assets/125790973/981da44a-4b78-44be-80e4-180d36a0b14d)

-# 1. Undertanding Transformers in Object Detection
+# 1. Understanding Transformers in Object Detection

 Transformers, initially designed for natural language processing tasks, have shown remarkable versatility and have been effectively adapted for computer vision applications, including object detection.
 Here's how they contribute to the process: